travis-ci/travis-ci/docs/notes/build_tasks.md

 ## Control Flow

-When a build request comes in then a Build::Request and a Build::Group is created.
-The Build::Group will create its Build::Task::Configure and push it onto the job queue.
+When a build request comes in then a Build::Request and a Build is created.
+The Build will create its Build::Task::Configure and push it onto the job queue.

 The worker will pick up the Build::Task::Configure and start working on it.
 It will send messages back to the application which will trigger state changes in the respective Build::Task::Configure on the server side.

-When the Build::Task::Configure errors then the containing Build::Group will immediatedly go into the same state and stop proceeding.
+When the Build::Task::Configure errors then the containing Build will immediatedly go into the same state and stop proceeding.
 (At a later stage we might retry the errored task for particular reasons, like Github was down.)

-When the Build::Task::Configure has finished and the build is approved then the Build::Group will create and queue one or more Build::Tasks according to the configuration (for starters these will be at least one Build::Task::Test).
+When the Build::Task::Configure has finished and the build is approved then the Build will create and queue one or more Build::Tasks according to the configuration (for starters these will be at least one Build::Task::Test).

 The worker will then pick up the Build::Task::Test and start working on it.
 It will send messages back to the application which will trigger state changes in the respective Build::Build::Task on the server side.

-When a Build::Task has started then it notifies the containing Build::Group which goes into the same state when first notified.
+When a Build::Task has started then it notifies the containing Build which goes into the same state when first notified.
 (I.e. it goes into the started state as soon as the first contained Task has started.)

-When a Build::Task has errored or finished then it notifies the containing Build::Group which goes into the same state, too, as soon as all contained Build::Tasks are errored or finished.
+When a Build::Task has errored or finished then it notifies the containing Build which goes into the same state, too, as soon as all contained Build::Tasks are errored or finished.

-When the Build::Group is cancelled at any time then all tasks belonging to the group are cancelled and messages are sent to the workers which also cancel the jobs (or take them off the queue).
+When the Build is cancelled at any time then all tasks belonging to the build are cancelled and messages are sent to the workers which also cancel the jobs (or take them off the queue).

 So, in more detail:

-### Build::Group creation
+### Build creation

 * Github pings
 * App creates a Build::Request
-* App creates a Build::Group with the Build::Request
+* App creates a Build with the Build::Request
-* App emits a build::group:created event
+* App emits a build:created event
-* App gets the Build::Config from the Build::Group and queues it
+* App gets the Build::Configure from the Build and queues it
-* App emits a build:config:queued event
+* App emits a build:configure:queued event

-### Build:Group configuration
+### Build configuration

-* Worker starts the Build::Config
+* Worker starts the Build::Configure
-* Worker emits a build:config:started event
+* Worker emits a build:configure:started event
-* Worker processes and finishes the Build::Config
+* Worker processes and finishes the Build::Configure
-* Worker emits a build:config:finished event (carrying the config)
+* Worker emits a build:configure:finished event (carrying the config)

-### Build:Group approval
+### Build approval

 If the build is eligible (i.e. not excluded by the configuration) then: